1. SDK Overview

 The Keystone SDK provides the tools required to build basic enclave hosting applications (hosts) and enclave applications (eapps).

-The SDK consists of 4 main components, and the tests and examples.
+- The SDK consists of 4 main components, and examples.

 The eapp libraries provide both simple enclave tools (EXIT, etc) as well as some basic libc-style functions (malloc, string headers, etc).